onqtam/headjack/src/introduction/competition.md

 - Some lack an incentive layer and/or are focused on specific types of social media.

 - Complexity & lack of clarity - distributed systems engineers shouldn't have a hard time figuring out how they work & what the limitations are.
-Why build on something that others are probably having a hard time understanding as well and soon may not be around?
+Why build on something that others are probably having a hard time understanding as well and soon may not be around? `"Developers care about risk."` - [Haseeb](https://haseebq.com/why-decentralization-isnt-as-important-as-you-think/)

 # What Headjack gets right